Netcentric/aem-htl-style-guide/README.md

   - [1.1](#1.1) <a name='1.1'></a> **Always self close HTML void elements.**

-  Although in HTML5 it states that the self closing “/” is optional.
-It could generate errors in your Sightly script if you don’t add them.&nbsp;Here’s a list of <a href="http://www.w3.org/TR/html-markup/syntax.html#syntax-elements" target="_blank">all void elements</a> in HTML.
+  Although the self-closing "/" is optional in HTML5, not adding them in your Sightly script could result in errors.

     ```html
     <!--/* Bad */-->